TheCyberian/thecyberian.github.io/_posts/linux/2019-10-29-linux-shell-script-programming.md

 When declaring variable's name below points should be kept in mind
 - The variable name can be any set of alphabetic characters, including underscores.
 The name can even contain numbers, but number cannot be the first character.
 - A variable name cannot have any other characters, like exclamation point, ampersand, or even space.
 Such symbols are reserved by the shell for its own use.
+- Avoid using variables with same name as system variables.
+You can list them using, **printenv**, **env** or even **set** command.

-For assignin values, like most other programming language, you have to use assignment operator "=".
+For assigning values, like most other programming language, you have to use assignment operator "=".
 But be careful not to place any spaces around the operator.
 It will cause the operation to fail.
 That's cause shell will try to parse it as a commmand.

 And when referencing the declared variables, you should precede the variable name with *$* symbol.
 ```